fanteastick/quartz-test/content/linux/Docker and Portainer FAQs.md

 Thanks Perplexity

 To link a specific file from your host filesystem (e.g., /home/user/whitelist.yml) to a specific location inside a Docker container (e.g., data/whitelist.yml), you should use a bind mount in your docker-compose.yml file.
-Here’s how to do it:
+Here's how to do it:

 Example docker-compose.yml: